-What the leadership team should focus on is not just protecting the company reputation, but enhancing it.
-They should make sure the creative work reflects the values of the company.
+What the leadership team should focus on is not just protecting the company’s reputation, but enhancing it.
+They should make sure the creative work reflects the company’s values.

 The challenge with creative approvals

 So, it’s clear why you need to involve different functions in the creative approval process.
 Prevent legal issues.
 Ensure brand and customer consistency.
-Manage the company reputation.
+Manage the company’s reputation.
 Clear business benefits.

 But that doesn’t make the process any easier.
-There are several challenges you need to work though to pull these different opinions together to get an approval.
+There are several challenges you need to work through to pull these different opinions together to get approval.

 Challenge 1 - The best creative work pushes boundaries

-Safe creative work is easy to approve, but has the least impact with customers.
-Bolder work has more customer impact, but is harder to approve because it takes more risks.
+Safe creative work is easy to approve but has the least impact on customers.
+Bolder work has more customer impact but is harder to approve as it takes more risks.